Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 ✔️ The table in Annex I lists the goods according to their classification in the Combined Nomenclature.

-Step 2: Determining the CN position
+Step 2: Determine the CN heading

-Step 3: Check Annex I for ex-code in the corresponding category
+Step 3: Check Annex I for ex code in the corresponding category

 ✔️ Check Annex I for relevant raw material and relevant products.
 The ex codes must be observed.
 Example: Tariff code ex9401 includes seating furniture made of different materials, whereby only the wood products are subject to the specific requirements of the EUDR.

-4. Practical implementation for companies
+Practical implementation for companies

 Companies involved in international trade face the challenge of using correct and up-to-date HS (Harmonized System) and TARIC (Integrated Tariff of the European Communities) codes.
 Accurate classification of goods is essential to fulfill customs obligations and avoid potential legal risks.
 Regularly checking and updating these codes within the company is therefore of great importance.